AdamGerthel/Bridge/README.md

 Bridge
 ======

 Bridge is a small web-based markdown application using [PouchDB](http://pouchdb.com/).
 Data is stored locally in the browser and utilizes live synchronization remotely using CouchDB (optional).
 The app works both offline and online.
+Design and functionality heavily inspired by [IA Writer](http://www.iawriter.com/) and Notes.app (default OSX application).

 ### Background